 Many of us wonder “How do Art Deco and Art Nouveau differ?”
-Often when people look at vintage art, architecture, jewelry or glassware they’re not sure how to tell them apart.
+Often when people, even you and me, look at vintage art, architecture, jewelry or glassware they’re not sure how to tell them apart.
 Both the Art Nouveau and Art Deco movements emerged as reactions to major world events: the Industrial Revolution and World War I, respectively.
 While both embraced modernist elements, they’re easy to distinguish if you know what to look for.

 Art Nouveau (it means “new art,” but you probably figured that out) reigned from roughly 1880 until just before World War I. Art Nouveau embraced Europe’s new industrial esthetic rather than challenging it.